NeoGeographyToolkit/StereoPipelineTest/README.txt

 the test suite should be updated regularly as more functionality is added to ASP.

-StereoPipelineTest uses the Python py.test framework to run the tests.
+StereoPipelineTest uses the Python pytest framework to run the tests.
 This framework needs Python >= 2.6.
 It can be installed as follows:

 pip install --user pytest